 Due to the nature of our work, we are always at the mercy of fluctuating gas prices.
-We cannot do anything about it, so in this line item the budget would not change.
+Unfortunately, we cannot do anything about it, so the budget would not change in this line item.

 However, we can always shop around for auto insurance.
-A few weeks before our insurance expires, I would scour the internet for auto insurance quotes for the same type of coverage as before.
+A few weeks before our insurance expires, I would scour the internet for auto insurance quotes for the same type of coverage.
 We go with the best price and pay for 6 months.
-This way we get better rates.
+This way, we get better rates.

 We never stay with the same insurance company for more than 6 months.
-Sometimes we just bounce back and forth two or three companies and so it is easier because they have our information.
-It is funny how this companies work they give the better deals to new customers than loyal ones.
+Sometimes we just bounce back and forth between two or three companies, which is easier because they have our information.
+It is funny how this company works.
+They give better deals to new customers than loyal ones.

 2019 Expenses: $6600